Dual Credit at Central Campus

 2. Fulfill Testing Requirements

-- If you are required to take the TSI Assessment, please submit the Pre-Assessment Activity (PAA) certificate to the Dual Credit Office and study the test preparation resources prior to taking the assessment.
+- If you are required to take the TSI Assessment, please submit the Pre-Assessment Activity (PAA) online and study the test preparation resources prior to taking the assessment.

 3. Provide Proof of Bacterial Meningitis Immunization